Jenny McCarthy: Modeling, acting and broadcasting

 In 1993, Playboy magazine offered McCarthy $20,000 to pose for its October issue.
 McCarthy became the Playmate of the Month for October 1993.
-Playboy publisher Hugh Hefner cites McCarthy's "wholesome Catholic girl" persona as the unique quality for which she was selected out of 10,000 applicants.
+Playboy publisher Hugh Hefner cited McCarthy's "wholesome Catholic girl" persona as the unique quality for which she was selected out of 10,000 applicants.
 Her layout emphasized her Catholic upbringing with a schoolgirl theme.
 According to McCarthy, the pictorial caused an uproar in her Catholic neighborhood, and resulted in her house being pelted with eggs, her sisters being taunted at school, and McCarthy, who counted Catholic nuns among her aunts, being lectured about her future damnation by those close to her.
 McCarthy was later made the Playmate of the Year, and was paid a $100,000 salary.
 In 1994, because of her newfound public attention, McCarthy moved to Los Angeles and, for a time, hosted Hot Rocks, a Playboy TV show featuring uncensored music videos.

 In 1995, when MTV chose McCarthy to co-host a new dating show called Singled Out, she left Hot Rocks.
 Her job as a co-host was a success, and Playboy wanted her to do more modeling.
-That same year she also appeared at World Wrestling Federation (WWF) pay-per-view event WrestleMania XI as a guest valet for villain Shawn Michaels, who faced heroic WWF Champion, Diesel.
-She left after the match with the victor, Diesel.
-McCarthy returned to World Wrestling Entertainment (WWE, formerly the WWF) on the August 2, 2008 Saturday Night's Main Event XXXVI to thank the fans for supporting Generation Rescue, an autism advocacy organization.
+That same year she also appeared at the World Wrestling Federation (WWF) pay-per-view event WrestleMania XI as a guest valet for Shawn Michaels in his match against WWF Champion, Diesel.
+She left after the match with the victorious Diesel.
+McCarthy returned to the promotion, now renamed WWE on the August 2, 2008 Saturday Night's Main Event XXXVI to thank the fans for supporting Generation Rescue, a non-profit organization that promoted the scientifically disproven view that there is a causal link between vaccines and autism and claimed autistic children could "recover" with treatment.
 In 1996, she landed a small part in the comedy The Stupids.
 In 1997, McCarthy launched two shows.
 The first one was an MTV sketch comedy show The Jenny McCarthy Show, which was sufficiently popular for NBC to sign her for an eponymous sitcom later that year, Jenny.
 Also in 1997, she appeared on one of two covers for the September issue of Playboy (the other cover featured Pamela Anderson).
 McCarthy also released an autobiography: Jen-X: Jenny McCarthy's Open Book.